2026 Women's European Water Polo Championship: Referees

+Squads

+Each nation has to submit a list of 15 players.

 Preliminary round

+Map of final standings for the 2026 Women's European Water Polo Championship:

 The match schedule was released on 12 November 2025.

 Tiebreakers

 Teams are ranked according to points (3 points for a win, 2 points for a penalty shootout win, 1 point for a penalty shootout loss, 0 points for a loss), and if tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings: